Metonic cycle

+A tropical year (about 365.24 days) is longer than 12 lunar months (about 354.36 days) and shorter than 13 of them (about 383.90 days).
+In a Metonic calendar (a type of lunisolar calendar), there are twelve years of 12 lunar months and seven years of 13 lunar months.

 Application in traditional calendars

 In the Babylonian and Hebrew lunisolar calendars, the years 3, 6, 8, 11, 14, 17, and 19 are the long (13-month) years of the Metonic cycle.
 This cycle forms the basis of the Greek and Hebrew calendars.
 A 19-year cycle is used for the computation of the date of Easter each year.

 The Babylonians applied the 19-year cycle from the late sixth century BC.

-According to Livy, the second king of Rome, Numa Pompilius (reigned 715–673 BC), inserted intercalary months in such a way that "in the twentieth year the days should fall in with the same position of the sun from which they had started."
+According to Livy, the second king of Rome, Numa Pompilius (reigned 715–673 BC), inserted intercalary months in such a way that "in the twentieth year the days should fall in with the same position of the sun from which they had started".
 As "the twentieth year" takes place nineteen years after "the first year", this seems to indicate that the Metonic cycle was applied to Numa's calendar.

 Diodorus Siculus reports that Apollo is said to have visited the Hyperboreans once every 19 years.

-The Metonic cycle has been implemented in the Antikythera mechanism which offers unexpected evidence for the popularity of the calendar based on it.
+The Metonic cycle was implemented in the 2nd century BC Antikythera mechanism, which offers unexpected evidence for the popularity of the calendar based on it.

 The (19-year) Metonic cycle is a lunisolar cycle, as is the (76-year) Callippic cycle.
 An important example of an application of the Metonic cycle in the Julian calendar is the 19-year lunar cycle insofar as provided with a Metonic structure.
+Meton introduced the 19 year cycle to the Attic calendar in 432 BC.
 In the following century, Callippus developed the Callippic cycle of four 19-year periods for a 76-year cycle with a mean year of exactly 365.25 days.